hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Which would the scientific artist please;
 >
-> These precepts should be clearly shewn to all,
+> These precepts should be clearly shown to all,
 >
-> As the perfections look'd for at a ball;
+> As the perfections looked for at a ball;
 >
 > This is a duty that all teachers owe
 >